 An oophorectomy is a surgical procedure to remove one or both of a woman’s ovaries.
 The risks of an oophorectomy include:

 These are some of the problems Claudia may experience from the unauthorized oophorectomy.

 Doctors can be sick, injured, or suffering from a disease, like what looks to be the case with Dr. Bullock’s Parkinson’s diagnosis.
 Was he really medically cleared to perform surgery?

 A doctor or surgeon’s inability to perform a procedure proficiently can cause injury, as was the case with Claudia.
 And when those injuries are severe, a victim may bring a medical malpractice action to recover damages.

 At Buchanan Firm, our combined legal-medical team has decades of successful experience handling medical malpractice cases, including cases involving surgical errors and incorrect medical diagnoses.
 Our medical professionals at the law firm can speak to you immediately and review your claim.
-Our Michigan medical malpractice lawyers quickly and efficiently assesses the medical facts and takes immediate action to protect your legal rights.
+Our Michigan medical malpractice lawyers quickly and efficiently assess the medical facts and take immediate action to protect your legal rights.